xo/docs/content/docs/getting_started/overview.md

 ### Databases

-XO can generate types for tables, enums, stored procedures, and custom SQL queries for the following languages:
+`xo` can generate types for tables, enums, stored procedures, and custom SQL queries for the following languages:

 - [PostgreSQL →]({{< relref "databases#postgresql" >}})